MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-namespaces/enable-or-disable-referrals-and-client-failback.md

 > [!TIP]
-> To enable or disable referrals by using Windows PowerShell, use the [`Set-DfsnRootTarget –State`](https://technet.microsoft.com/library/jj884266.aspx) or [`Set-DfsnServerConfiguration`](https://technet.microsoft.com/library/jj884277.aspx), which were introduced in Windows Server 2012. cmdlets, which were introduced in Windows Server 2012.
+> To enable or disable referrals by using Windows PowerShell, use the [`Set-DfsnRootTarget –State`](https://technet.microsoft.com/library/jj884266.aspx) or [`Set-DfsnServerConfiguration`](https://technet.microsoft.com/library/jj884277.aspx) cmdlets, which were introduced in Windows Server 2012.

 ## To enable or disable referrals